 - Nearly instantaneous turnaround

-NFA takes 6-12 months on average, so your new assault rifle will just have to wait at the gun shop until you receive your stamp.
+NFA takes 6-12 months on average, so the applicant won’t be able to take possession of the firearm until after the background check has concluded.
 This is what happens with machine guns already when purchased from class-3 dealers.
 Those planning terrorist attacks, such as in Orlando, are going to have to plan well in advance.
+Also of note, those with escalating violent tendencies may already be on the edge by the time they purchase the firearm, leading to a crime or other event prior to the check concluding, that would disqualify them from ever taking possession.

-Since the NFA system doesn’t run at light speed, like NICS does, the time is there to interface with investigatory agencies so that they are made aware when someone on a terrorist watch list is looking to purchase an assault weapon.
+Since the NFA system doesn’t run at light speed, like NICS does, the time is there to interface with investigatory agencies so that they are made aware when someone under investigation or on a watch list are looking to purchase an assault weapon.
 This would also result in a mandatory waiting period for assault rifles, but not affect other firearms.

 At the moment, NICS is insufficient for information sharing: it’s instantaneous, giving no preparation time, and in many cases, the law forbids the information from NICS to be forwarded to investigative agencies.